 These lights ensure your license plates are visible at night and in other low-visibility conditions.
 They help law enforcement identify the vehicle and ensure plate details are easily readable.

 You likely notice when your car's headlights or taillights burn out, but how often do you check the lights that shine on your license plates?
 For most vehicles, these lights do not turn on until you start your engine and switch on your lights.
 This makes it hard to spot if one burns out, as you're likely already behind the wheel.

 Rear and front license plate lights are part of most vehicles' lighting systems.
 Some car models have these lights subtly tucked away or hidden.
 The rear license plate light is often called a tag light.

-Knowing the laws in your state can help you avoid a ticket and prevent the risk of being pulled over and further charged for other violations.
+Knowing the laws in your state can help you avoid a ticket for license plate lighting or other traffic offenses.